The self-management system Getting Things Done is designed to help users efficiently and punctually complete tasks using lists and calendars.

 Projects

-Any task that requires more than one action is a project in David Allen’s GTD method.
+Any task that requires more than one action counts as a project according to David Allen’s GTD method.
 A project can be anything from renovating your home to a professional marketing campaign for a product.
 Put all of your projects on a project list that you review regularly.
 You then define next actions for your project and enter specific deadlines for it in your calendar.
 Also, keep a reminder list for all the tasks that you’ve delegated to others.
 This allows you to keep track of the tasks others are doing for you.

 Next Actions